-Moose Jaw is small city in the province of Saskatchewan.
-It has an odd name and likewise some interesting history.
+Moose Jaw is small city in the province of Saskatchewan in Canada.
+It has an odd name and likewise it has some interesting history.
 I’ve been to Moose Jaw a couple of times to visit my family, and to see some of this quirky city.
 Since I had read the hilarious book Beauty Tips from Moose Jaw by Canadian author Will Ferguson I’d wanted to visit one particular place just outside Moose Jaw; the Sukanen Ship Pioneer Village & Museum.

 The Pioneer Village & Museum

-You may recall when my friend and I did our winter road trip in Saskatoon we visited the Western Development Museum.
-The museum actually has several different branches across the province of Saskatchewan, including this one just outside of Moose Jaw.
+When my friend and I went on our winter road trip to Saskatoon we visited the Western Development Museum.
+The museum actually has several different branches across Saskatchewan, including this one outside of Moose Jaw.
 The museum is an outdoor museum that shows what life was on the prairies a hundred years ago.
 The museum contains several buildings, displays and artifacts showcasing what the prairies looked like in the late 19th century and early 20th century.
 It even has the homestead of former (and Saskatchewan-born) Canadian Prime Minister John Diefenbaker.

 In 1929 Tom Sukanen went back to Finland for a visit, and then returned back to Canada.
 At some point he decided he would build a giant ship to sail from landlocked southern Saskatchewan to Finland.
 This might sound crazy (and it probably was), considering the nearest ocean is some 1100km away, rivers do lead to oceans.
 I suppose Tom Sukanen could have looked at a map and thought it would be possible to sail on the South Saskatchewan River up to the Hudson Bay, and then out into the Atlantic Ocean and leading to the North Sea and Baltic Sea by Finland.